 Your website integration

 JazzHR provides two widgets, basic and advanced, that allow you to embed JazzHR content into your web site.
-These Widgets aren't hosted by JazzHR, but will pull data from it in real-time.
+The widget will pull data from JazzHR in real time to ensure your careers page is always reflecting your current openings.

 The Basic Widget is a single line of code that is embedded into your site's source code or CMS.
 An example would look like this: